What Are Standard Precautions? Infection Control Facility Guide

-Standard precautions are infection control protocols that help prevent healthcare-acquired infections and protect frontline staff delivering care.
-For an infection control program to be effective, healthcare leaders must provide staff with adequate education, training, and resources to minimize risk.
-As a facility leader, you may be wondering, what are standard precautions and how do you implement them?
+Standard precautions in healthcare are infection control protocols that help prevent healthcare-acquired infections and protect frontline staff delivering care.
+Yet, healthcare leaders must provide staff with adequate education, training, and resources for those protective environmental precautions to be effective.

-Note that terminology for infection control protocols may vary by region.
-For example, in the UK healthcare professionals apply the “10 principles of infection control” to achieve similar results.
-In this guide, you’ll find a helpful breakdown of the Centers for Disease Control and Prevention (CDC) standard precautions that are used in the U.S. It covers the rationale for each category and examples for how to incorporate them into your organizational policies to support your overall compliance efforts.
+Terminology for infection control protocols may vary by region.
+For example, healthcare professionals in the U.K. apply the 10 principles of infection control.
+We’ll provide a helpful breakdown of the Centers for Disease Control and Prevention (CDC) standard precautions that are used in the U.S. We’ll also cover the rationale for each category and share tips for how to better incorporate them into your organizational practices and policies to promote safety and support compliance efforts.

 What Is Infection Control?

 Before we answer the question, What are standard precautions? it’s important to learn the basics of infection control.
-Infection control allows healthcare organizations to incorporate policies and procedures to prevent and reduce infection rates.
+Generally, these are policies and procedures meant to prevent and reduce infection rates.

-Hospitals in the U.S. began implementing infection control policies in the 1950s after recognizing the occurrence of healthcare-associated infections (HAIs), or infections acquired from getting care.
+Hospitals in the U.S. began implementing infection control policies in the 1950s after recognizing the occurrence of healthcare-associated infections (HAIs).
 Examples include central line-associated bloodstream infections (CLABSIs) or catheter-associated urinary tract infections (CAUTIs).
-HAIs cost the healthcare industry billions of dollars per year and affect one in 31 patients at any given time.
+Occupational acquired infections can happen through contaminated needlestick injuries, or exposure to blood-borne pathogens.

-Your organization doesn’t need to create infection-prevention strategies from scratch — resources from the Healthcare Infection Control Practices Advisory Committee (HICPAC) are available to guide policies.
-The committee provides advice for infection control policies to federal organizations like the CDC and HHS about the prevention, surveillance, and control of HAIs in healthcare settings, including:
+However, your organization doesn’t need to create infection-prevention strategies from scratch.
+Resources from the Healthcare Infection Control Practices Advisory Committee (HICPAC) are available to guide revamping initiatives around protective environmental precautions.
+The same committee also provides advice for infection control policies to federal organizations like the CDC and HHS about the prevention, surveillance, and control of HAIs across healthcare settings, from hospitals to home health.

 What Are Standard Precautions for Infection Control?

 Healthcare staff must assume every interaction in the practice setting — whether with patients, visitors, or other staff — carries a risk of infectious exposure.
-This practice, known as “standard precautions,” should be used for all patient care.
-Within the guidelines, there are eight elements to guide clinical decisions, such as how to maintain a clean environment and handle medical equipment.
+This practice, known as standard precautions, should be used during all instances of clinical care.
+Within the guidelines, there are eight elements that establish the minimum requirements for maintaining standard precautions in healthcare.
+Some of these standard precautions include:

 When caring for a patient with a recognized infection, healthcare staff follow transmission-based precautions in addition to standard precaution measures.
-These are categorized by different routes of transmission and are outlined in the table below.
+These are categorized by route of transmission, as outlined in the table below.

 What Are Standard Precautions vs. Universal Precautions?